davidmeredith/devsGuidebook/devGuidebook.md

 - Algebraic Data Types (ADTs) are generally either ‘Sum Types’ or ‘Product Types’ and are excellent for representing multiple special cases, including multiple error states.

-### Error Handling in Functional Programming – Error Monads such as Either & Validated
+### Error Handling in Functional Programming – Error Monads such as Either and Validated

 In functional languages monads are widely used to chain a sequence of function calls into a clean ‘happy path’.
 This is also known as ‘functional composition’ or 'effect orientated' programming.
 A core tenant of functional approaches is to produce more declarative and expressive code over classical imperative approaches which usually interleave error handling with the happy path.
 In functional approaches, you define ‘what to do’ with functions, not ‘how to do it’ as with imperative approaches.